-You might be able to remove negative things from your credit history with a pay-for-delete or goodwill letter.
+You might be able to remove other negative information from your credit history with a pay-for-delete or goodwill letter.
 The former is a request to remove negative information in exchange for payment and the latter is a request to remove negative items as a matter of goodwill.
-Businesses do not have to remove accurate negative information from your credit report as long as those items are within the credit reporting time limit.
-Even paying a delinquent account doesn’t change the fact that you were once delinquent.

 The adage “Time heals all wounds,” is true even with a wounded credit history.
 As the negative information gets older, it will impact your credit score less.
-You may begin to qualify for new credit cards and loans, but you may not get the best terms on those.
+You may begin to qualify for new credit cards and loans, but you may not get the best terms until your credit score has improved.
 You may have to accept low limits and high interest rates until your negative credit history gets better.
 Use these accounts to demonstrate you can handle credit and to add positive information to your credit history.
 It’ll help you improve your credit and qualify for much better accounts in the future.

 Capital One.
 "No Credit vs. Bad Credit: Key Differences."
 Accessed Aug.
 31, 2020.